Extension of Stay

 - Proof of Financial Resources: Current evidence of all sources of financial support for the student and any dependents.
 For detailed information about acceptable proof of financial resources, please visit the Confirmation of Financial Resources section on our website.

-- Confirmation of Financial Resources Form
+- Confirmation of Financial Resources Form: F-1 Students Only

 - Immigration Documents: Copies of your passport, visa, I-94 and current Form I-20/DS-2019